21 Unmissable Things to do in Wroclaw, Poland

 Wroclaw sights are within walking distance from each other; therefore, you don’t need much time to see the main attractions.
 Although, what you want to do and see greatly affects how many days you spend in Wroclaw.

-One full day is absolutely enough if you are after main Wroclaw attractions without visiting museums.
-However, if you plan to visit a couple of museums, see more than top touristy sights, and even have time to properly immerse in the city vibe, two or even three full days should be enough.
+One full day is absolutely enough if you are after the main Wroclaw attractions without visiting museums.
+However, if you plan to visit a couple of museums, see more than the top touristy sights, and even have time to properly immerse yourself in the city vibe, two or even three full days should be enough.

 How to get to Wroclaw

 Daily domestic and international flights at Wrocław Nicolaus Copernicus Airport are operated either by budget or ordinary airlines.
 Poland’s national airline, LOT, flies directly from Warsaw for as low as 60 USD if bought earlier.
+Find the best options here

 The second-best option to get to Wroclaw is by train from Berlin, Prague, or some of Poland’s great cities, such as Warsaw, Poznan, or Krakow